 Rate locking is an option that can be applied to a fixed rate home loan.
-This will lock in the interest rate of your fixed interest home loan before your loan application has been completed.
-However, some lenders will allow you to have a lower interest rate if it drops before your settlement, so make sure to check with your lender before locking your rate.
+This will lock in the interest rate of your fixed interest home loan before your loan application has been completed, protecting you if rates increase.
+However, some mortgage lenders will also allow you to have a lower interest rate if rates fall before your settlement, so make sure to check with your lender before locking your rate.

 Lendi makes it faster and easier to get a better home loan.
 Compare rates in 30 seconds.